-Digital transformation has fast-tracked the manufacturing industry, introducing process and production automation, and accelerating the pace of business faster than ever before.
+Digital transformation has fast-tracked the manufacturing industry, introducing process and production automation and accelerating business faster than ever before.
 We are seeing a change in how manufacturers use Office 365 are to navigate the unpredictability that accompanies a customer culture accustomed to overnight deliveries and an overall streamlined and intuitive buyer experience.
 The industry is embracing technology and making it a priority to fast-track product time-to-market.
-This rapidly increasing pace enhances the age-old challenge for today’s modern manufacturing companies, balancing the complexity of supply and demand in a volatile, always changing marketplace.
-Manufacturers are using enterprise-level tools like Office 365 to enable their staff to focus on more valuable and productive tasks.
-By using Microsoft’s agile technology tools and data insights, manufacturing and distribution companies can maintain a supply chain capable of keeping up with customer demands, needs, and expectations without negatively impacting profitability.
+This rapidly increasing pace enhances the age-old challenge for modern manufacturing companies, balancing the complexity of supply and demand in a volatile, constantly changing marketplace.
+Manufacturers use enterprise-level tools like Office 365 to enable their staff to focus on more practical and productive tasks.
+By using Microsoft’s agile technology tools and data insights, manufacturing and distribution companies can maintain a supply chain capable of meeting customer demands, needs, and expectations without negatively impacting profitability.

 Benefits of Office 365 for Manufacturers: Process and Production Automation